Just Released: The Framing of Murray Lawrence Jr

 The confessed killer, Jarius McNeil, avoided execution by blaming an innocent man.
+That claim became the foundation of a conviction built without jurisdiction, without physical evidence, and without the due process required by law.

 The case of Murray Lawrence Jr. is marred by racial bias, inequity, and suppressed evidence.
 Murray’s conviction was based solely on the testimony of the actual killer, a convicted criminal who was coerced into framing Murray as an accomplice in exchange for avoiding capital punishment.